basilfisk/UI2/docs/issues.md

 ## Issues with `json-ui`

 - ui.js
-	- move messages to config file and make language sensitive
 	- abstract out all formatting used when building HTML
-- ui.userAccess: should this only be an internal UI command?
 - try/catch picks up later errors.
 How do I fix this?
 	- ui.buttonSave
 	- admin.adminServer